-truc ctions: Brainstorm possible essential questions that address the big ideas in your unit plan.
+Brainstorm possible essential questions that address the big ideas in your unit plan.
 Select ONE essential question for your unit and record it in the "Content Standards & Learning Targets" table in your SPAT Unit Plan.
 Reminder: the purpose of an essential question is to INSPIRE student discussion and inquiry: It is not tied to specific content; it is tied to big ideas.
 Use the Idaho State Standards to think through the primary content standards (or even just portions of standards) you are planning to assess.
-Consider standards from Literacy, Math, Science, etc Would it make sense to integrate standards from other content areas?
+Consider standards from Literacy, Math, Science, etc ☐ Would it make sense to integrate standards from other content areas?
 Discuss your standards choices with your mentor teacher.
 Complete the "Content Standards & Learning Targets" table in your SPAT Unit Plan.
 Choose standards that will encompass what you plan to teach and assess for student learning.
 Place one standard in each row.
 Add or delete rows as necessary.
 Highlight the verbs in your standards.
 Deconstruct the standards (attending to the verbs and nouns) into student-friendly learning targets.
 Because the standards are complex, you may have multiple learning targets for each standard.

-Utilize the "Standards and Unit Mapping Rubric" to ensure When completed, utilize the comment feature in Google D Resource: ·
+☐ Utilize the "Standards and Unit Mapping Rubric" to ensure proficiency. ☐ When completed, utilize the comment feature in Google Docs for feedback. (@emailmentor or @emailliaison)

+Resource:

-Essential Question Information Writing Quality Learning Targets
+- Essential Question Information - Writing Quality Learning Targets

-Essentia l Question:
+Essential Question:

-Content Standards s & Learning Targets
+Content Standard Content Standards & Learning Targets

 Content Standards Learning Targets

 •

 •

 •

 •

-following: key concepts: what are the big ideas you want stude learning progressions: the map should indicate a learning progressions: •
+following: key concepts: what are the big ideas you want students are the big ideas you want students.
+It is a should indicate a learning progressions: the map should indicate a learning progressions. •

-☐ common misconceptions: where do you anticipate students will struggle culturally relevant requirements: relevant background understanding based on student culture ☐ Complete the " Unit Map" in your SPAT Unit Plan.
+☐ common misconceptions: where do you anticipate students will struggle culturally relevant requirements: relevant background understanding based on student culture ☐ Complete the "Unit Map" in your SPAT Unit Plan.
 You may choose to use a digital resource or map this out on paper.
-Tak screenshot or picture of your map. e a ☐ Utilize the "Standards and Unit Mapping Rubric" to ensure proficiency.
+Take a screenshot or picture of your map. ☐ Utilize the "Standards and Unit Mapping Rubric" to ensure proficiency.